ethereum/consensus-specs/specs/eip4844/beacon-chain.md

 ```

 ### Disabling Withdrawals
-During testing we avoid Capella-specific updates the state transition.
+During testing we avoid Capella-specific updates to the state transition.
 We do this by replacing the following functions with a no-op implementation:
 - `process_full_withdrawals`
 - `process_partial_withdrawals`
 - `process_withdrawals`